SS Queen Cristina (1901): Operational history

 As soon as the ship was transferred to her owners, she departed in ballast for New York.
-There she loaded 162,424 cases of petroleum and sailed out for Shanghai via Colombo on August 29, 1901 and reached her destination on November 9.
-From China the steamer proceeded to Japan where she loaded coal and delivered her cargo to Singapore on December 7, 1901.
-The ship left Singapore on December 26 for Calcutta to load a cargo of jute and departed from India on January 25, 1902 for her return trip to the United States, reaching New York on March 15, 1902.
+There she loaded 162,424 cases of petroleum and sailed out for Shanghai via Colombo on August 29, 1901, reaching her destination on November 9.
+From China the steamer proceeded to Japan, where she loaded coal and delivered her cargo to Singapore on December 7, 1901.
+The ship left Singapore on December 26 for Calcutta to load a cargo of jute, and departed from India on January 25, 1902 for her return trip to the United States, reaching New York on March 15, 1902.
 The vessel then loaded approximately 165,000 cases of petroleum and left New York on April 19 for Yokohama.
-From Japan the vessel sailed on July 26 to Sourabaya where she was consigned to carry sugar back to the United States for the American Sugar Refining Company.
+From Japan the vessel sailed on July 26 to Surabaya, where she was consigned to carry sugar back to the United States for the American Sugar Refining Company.
 Upon loading, the vessel departed Java on August 29 for her return voyage.
 On September 28 Queen Cristina arrived at Port Said with a damaged rudder and had to undergo repairs before continuing her trip three days later, arriving at New York on November 5 via Philadelphia.

 Queen Cristina was subsequently chartered by the American & Australian Line to deliver general cargo to Australia, and departed New York on December 19, 1902.
 The ship called for coaling at St. Vincent and arrived at Adelaide on February 17, 1903, and from there continued to Melbourne, Sydney and Brisbane to unload her cargo, which consisted of a variety of items, including machinery, agricultural machinery, wire etc. Next, she was chartered to transport coal and sailed to Newcastle for loading.
-The vessel loaded 7,251 tons total (5,940 as cargo) of coal and sailed on March 20 for Manila arriving there on April 13.
+The vessel loaded 7,251 tons total (5,940 as cargo) of coal and sailed on March 20 for Manila, arriving there on April 13.
 The ship continued to Java to load a cargo of sugar and arrived in Philadelphia on August 27.

-During the rest of 1903 through August 1905 Queen Cristina made several trips to Southeast Asia from New York and Philadelphia carrying case oil and general cargo on her forward trips and returning with sugar and other agricultural products.
+During the rest of 1903 through August 1905, Queen Cristina made several trips to Southeast Asia from New York and Philadelphia, carrying case oil and general cargo on her forward trips and returning with sugar and other agricultural products.